Skip to main content

 The working time of a full-time teacher may not exceed 40 hours per week.
 A teaching head either has his / her statutory weekly teaching load reduced, based on the size of the school (number of classes), its type and working conditions, or is fully relieved from his / her teaching duties.
 The head (and a teacher who holds a management position for at least 10 months) is entitled to holiday leave of 35 working days during a period set in the holiday timetable.

 The working time of a non-teaching head may not exceed 8 hours per day and 40 hours in a 5-day working week.
 However, when necessary, management staff should work extra hours without overtime pay.
 If employed by a local government unit, non-teaching heads have the same holiday entitlements as local government employees.
 The length of holiday leave is determined as part of the conditions for appointment or in an employment contract with the head, and its timing is set in the holiday timetable for local government employees.
-In other cases, holiday entitlements are laid down by the body administering a given school in accordance with the generally applicable labour law regulations.
+In other cases, holiday entitlements are laid down by the body administering a given school in accordance with the generally applicable labour laws.

 Salaries